 Royal Voluntary Service & NHS Responders

-Help with shopping, collecting medication or essential supplies.
-They also have a 'check-in and chat' service if you just need to talk to someone.
-You can request support on behalf of someone else, or simply if the support will help you continue your role as a carer.
+We can request support on behalf of someone else, or simply if the support will help us continue our role as a carer.

 Helpline: 0808 196 3646 (open 8am to 8pm)

-Connecting you with local volunteer community support for help with shopping, collecting medication or essential supplies.
-Some are offering transport to medical appointments and telephone chats too.
+Covid-19 Mutual Aid connected us with local volunteer community support for help with shopping, collecting medication or essential supplies.
+During the peak of Coronavirus, some Covid-19 Mutual Aids offered transportation to medical appointments and telephone chats too.
 There are 1000's of locally run groups across the UK.

-Check your Local Council website for details of additional support being offered during the Coronavirus outbreak (or give them a call).
-You can normally register with them for support if you are caring for someone who is vulnerable, shielding or extremely vulnerable.
-Also Contact your Social Care team to let them know your situation.
+We can normally register with them for support if we are caring for someone who is vulnerable, shielding or extremely vulnerable.
+Also contacting our Social Care team to let them know our situation is hugely beneficial.

-If you are not already registered with your local carers centre do get in touch with them to find out more about the support they offer.
-If you are registered but have not yet been contacted by them call or email and update them on your current caring situation.
+If we are not already registered with our local carers centre, do get in touch with them to find out more about the support they offer.

-You can find your local carers centre here: https://carers.org/help-and-info/carer-services-near-you
+We can find our local carers centre here.

-Make sure you are on the practice 'carers register.'
-Make an appointment to speak to a GP if you are struggling to cope, feeling unwell or concerned about your physical or mental health - don't put it off.
+Make sure we are on the practice 'carers register.'
+Make an appointment to speak to a GP if we are struggling to cope, feeling unwell or concerned about our physical or mental health - don't put it off.

 Caring for someone who is extremely vulnerable

-If the person you are looking after is clinically extremely vulnerable, or has been told by their GP or other medical specialist that they are extremely vulnerable and need to 'shield' you can register for help with getting supplies or their basic health needs.
-Find out more and register on their behalf here: https://www.gov.uk/coronavirus-extremely-vulnerable
+If the person we are looking after is clinically extremely vulnerable, or has been told by their GP or other medical specialist that they are extremely vulnerable and need to 'shield', we can register for help with getting supplies or their basic health needs.
+Find out more and register on their behalf here.

-There is now a National Helpline where you can be connected with support in your local area.
+There is a National Helpline where we can be connected with support in your local area.
 You can call on behalf of someone who needs help

 Helpline: 0800 111 4000 (Mon- Fri 9am-5pm)